 Instructions

-- In a bowl, whisk together the milk, pumpkin puree, egg, and oil.
+- In a bowl, whisk together the milk, pumpkin purée, egg, and melted butter.
 In a separate bowl combine the flour, brown sugar, baking powder, baking soda, pumpkin pie spice, and salt.